Paboda Sandeepani

-Rashmini Paboda Sandeepani Pathirana, (born 16 January 1982) is a Sri Lankan cinema, theatre and television actress.
+Rashmini Paboda Sandeepani Pathirana (born 16 January 1982) is a Sri Lankan cinema, theatre and television actress.

 Background

 Sandeepani is the daughter of Sri Lankan actress Geetha Kanthi Jayakody.
 Her aunt Rathna Lalani Jayakody and uncle Sampath Tennakoon are also well known artists in Sri Lanka.
 Popular actor Bimal Jayakody is the son of Geetha Kanthi's elder brother.
 Bimal is married to fellow actress Sujani Menaka.

 When Paboda was just five years old, she acted in the teledrama Yashorawaya with her mother Geetha Kanthi.

 Career

-She entered the film industry at a very young age with the help of his mother.
+She entered the film industry at a very young age with the help of her mother.
 Though she acted in few films, she gain more attraction with television serials.
 In 2000, she entered Sinhala cinema with an uncredited role in the film Sanda Yahanata.
 Her most popular cinema acting came through Udayakantha Warnasuriya's film Bahubuthayo in which she played as the leading female antagonist with two popular actors Mahendra Perera and Rodney Warnakula.